chainstrike/chainstrike.github.io/index.md

 but  most importantly we help KMD keep pumping a healthy stream of notarizations.

-but wait, there is even more
+but wait, there is even more!

-every 4 months we will drop back 10% KMD of the mined value to our voters. (only valid for public voters) in addition we will payout 10% KMD of the mined value to help projects chosen by the team at our discretion.
+every 4 months we will drop back 10% KMD of the mined value to our voters. (only valid for public votes) in addition we will payout 10% KMD of the mined value to help projects chosen by the team at our discretion.